JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

 Since the central element for functions on a manifold is the manifold itself, it should always be the first parameter, even for in-place functions.
 Then the classical parameters of a function (for example a point and a tangent vector for the retraction) follow and the final part are parameters to further dispatch on, which usually have their defaults.

+Besides this order the functions follow the scheme “allocate early”, i.e. to switch to the mutating variant when reasonable, cf. [Mutating and allocating functions](@ref inplace-and-noninplace).

 ## A 3-Layer architecture for dispatch

 The general architecture consists of three layers